 Appointments are not for crisis care.
 If you or someone you know is experiencing a mental health crisis go to the nearest Emergency Room, or for immediate assistance, call 911.
 If it is a medical emergency or life-threatening situation CALL 911.

 Suicide Prevention Hotline

-The National Suicide Prevention Lifeline is a federally funded network of local crisis centers providing suicide prevention and intervention services through a toll-free telephone number: 1-800-273-TALK (8255).
+When you call, text, or chat 988, you will be connected to trained counselors that are part of the existing Lifeline network.
+The Suicide & Crisis Lifeline is a network of local crisis centers providing suicide prevention and intervention services.
+The previous toll-free telephone number: 1-800-273-TALK (8255) remains active.

 Crisis Text Line

 Text HOME to 741741